Marquee Screen Printing VS Digital Printing

 Printing on polyester fabrics will require a different digital printing process.
 The best process is called heat sublimating or heat transfer digital printing.
 In this process the artwork is printed directly onto a special transfer paper.
 The polyester fabric will generally first be put through a heat machine at 200 degrees Celsius to preshrink the fabric.
 The next step is to align the fabric and printed paper on top of each other and then again passed through the heat press at 200 degrees.
 This ink is infused onto the surface of the polyester and also some ink will pass into the fibers.
 After printed, the ink cannot be scratched off making it a very durable product.

-For digitally printing feather style banners, another digital printing process is recommended.
+For printed feather style banners, another digital printing process is recommended.
 Similar to printing directly onto PVC, the ink is sprayed onto the banner fabric.
 As the banner fabric is relatively thin, the ink will penetrate through the fabric.
 The fabric will then be heated making the ink colour-fast.

 1) Economical for large volume printing